cloudfoundry/cf-networking-onboarding/routes.prolific.md

 L: http-routes
 ---

-Route Propagation - Part 1 - CAPI
+Route Propagation - Part 1 - Cloud Controller

 ## Assumptions
 - You have a OSS CF deployed